 ‘What did it do?’
 Harry asked.
 ‘I’ve not talked to Dumbledore for ages.’

 ‘Mostly we warned the Ministry of where attacks would come and guarded places of crucial importance, but right now we’re trying to make sure the Ministry opens its eyes before it’s too late.
-Well, all the other members are, I just sit around in here disposing of dangerous artefacts and priceless family heirlooms.’
+Well, all the other members are, I just sit around here disposing of dangerous artefacts and priceless family heirlooms.’
 A distant look crept across his face and a small smile appeared on his lips.
-‘One day I’m going to get that abomination of a portrait, too.’
+‘One day, I’m going to get that abomination of a portrait, too.’

 Harry laughed.
 ‘Sounds fun.’